 We can’t let the current (and hopefully temporary) political climate make us lose sight of our mission.
 The majority of Americans recognize that the reason we can even have demonstrations and discussions about “police reform” is because the American law enforcement officer has helped create a society where it’s safe to have discourse.
 The largest percentage of the population we serve are good people, and they need protection from the small minority of individuals who prey upon them.
 People who aren’t safe are not free, and you, the American police officer, are essential to that freedom.

 What are your career plans?
 Do you plan to stay in law enforcement or leave?
-Email your thoughts to email@example.com and share in the comments below.
+Email your thoughts to email@example.com.